amperity/ken/README.md

 Sampling is controlled by two tracing keys, which can be specified in the initial `ken/watch` or in a later `ken/annotate` call.

-In order to opt into sampling for a specific span, you can seet the `:ken.event/sample-rate` key.
+In order to opt into sampling for a specific span, you can set the `:ken.event/sample-rate` key.
 This is an integer value `n` that will cause, on average, about `1/n` of the events to be sampled.
 The rest will be marked to be discarded by consumers.